lukfel/ng-scaffold/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.

 # TODO:
+* fix 100vh height on mobile (https://dev.to/rachelg/a-javascript-fix-for-the-100vh-problem-on-mobile-screens-9im)
 * allow for more theme customizations (typography, density, ...)
-* fix 100vh height on mobile (https://dev.to/rachelg/a-javascript-fix-for-the-100vh-problem-on-mobile-screens-9im)
-* add swipe actions (evaluate hammerjs)

 # Documentation
 ## Introduction